-An up to date Children Law Accreditation course for 2020/21 to meet the 18-hour requirement for joining the Children Law Panel.
+An up-to-date Children Law Accreditation course for 2021-2022 to meet the 18-hour requirement for joining the Children Law Panel.

 Obtaining the Children Law Accreditation (formerly the Children Panel Qualification (CPQ)) and joining the children’s panel can provide a huge boost to your career; symbolising that you can handle all types of child related legal services, the Law Society’s Children Law Accreditation denotes that you a specialist in your field of practice.

 Becoming a children’s panel solicitor will increase your employability and ultimately generate more work and increased revenue for your firm, however undertaking the 18 hours of training required to make your application can be a daunting prospect for any children or family law solicitor to fit into an already hectic schedule.